-ATHLETIC TRAINING I Course: 5260Y
+SPORTS MEDICINE I Course: 5260Y

 Grades 11-12.
-E. C. Glass and Heritage High.
+Based at E. C. Glass and Heritage High.
 Full Credit Year Course.
 Prerequisite: Approved Application.

-Interest in athletic training and permission of the instructor Students interested in athletic training as a career, physical therapy, or medicine should consider these courses.
+Interest in sports medicine and permission of the instructor.
+Students interested in sports medicine as a career, physical therapy, or medicine should consider these courses.
 Sports medicine covers three aspects: recognition of injuries; prevention of injuries; and rehabilitation of injuries.
 Some lab work with athletic teams may be required.

-Sequential options: Athletic Training II
+Sequential options: Sports Medicine II

-ATHLETIC TRAINING II Course: 5261Y
+SPORTS MEDICINE II Course: 5261Y

 Grade 12.
-E. C. Glass and Heritage High.
+Based at E. C. Glass and Heritage High.
 Full Credit Year Course.
-Prerequisite: Athletic Training I and Instructor recommendation.
+Prerequisite: Sports Medicine I and Instructor recommendation.

 Students continue their study of sports medicine topics from three aspects: recognition of injuries; prevention of injuries; and rehabilitation of injuries.
 Some lab work with athletic teams may be required.